Ares-Developers/Ares-docs/new/prerequisites.rst

 Require Theater
 ```````````````

-:tagdef:`[Unit]Prerequisite.RequiredTheaters=list of theater names`
+:tagdef:`[TechnoType]Prerequisite.RequiredTheaters=list of theater names`
-  The map theaters in which the unit is available.
+  The map theaters in which the type is available.
 Defaults to all theaters.
 For
-  example, if only the :value:`SNOW` theater were specified then the unit would
+  example, if only the :value:`SNOW` theater were specified then the type would
   only be available on arctic maps.
 This allows you to implement, for example,
   the :tag:`AlternateArcticArt` functionality used on the Navy SEAL, but for all
-  unit types and all theaters (however this may present challenges for your AI).
+  types and all theaters (however this may present challenges for your AI).
+The
-  The theater names are:
+  theater names are:

     + :value:`TEMPERATE` - most maps
     + :value:`SNOW` - arctic/snowy maps